 The Garmin Edge 830, summed up

 First, the 830 uses touchscreen controls, not button controls.
 Importantly, its touch screen is much improved over the Edge 820.
-In fact, it’s the best touchscreen Garmin has yet come up with.
+In fact, it is the best touchscreen Garmin has yet come up with.
 But, it’s still not as good as a smart phone (few things are!).

 Second, the Garmin Edge 830 has true turn-by-turn navigation built into it.
-So, you can use it much like a car GPS – simply input an address and the unit will calculate a route to get there.
+So, you can use it much like a car GPS.
+You simply input an address and the unit will calculate a route to get there.
 But unlike a car GPS, the Edge 830 has an invisible but important layer – Garmin heat maps.
 Basically, this is data derived from recorded rides by real cyclists, which tells Garmin which routes are most popular with cyclists.
 This enables the unit to calculate a route for you that is more cyclist-friendly.

 Expect to pay about $100 extra for these two differences.

 Bottom Line on the Garmin Edge 830